 Cook for around 5-10mins until vegetables are tender.

-Add the greens and cooked meat, stir and cook for a couple more minutes.
+Add the greens (if using) and cooked meat, stir and cook for a couple more minutes.
 Add a little extra coconut milk if it seems to have become too dry then serve over rice or noodles.

 Try these other Thai-inspired dishes: